richsbrown/richsbrown/README.md

 - ⚡ Fun fact: ...
 -->

-# Hey I'm Richard 👋
+# Hi I'm Richard 👋

 #### About me

 - Full Stack Software Engineer in the JS ecosystem
-- Passionate about efficient innovative elegance
+- Passionate about efficient, innovative, and elegant apps
 - web3/blockchain/doa/crypto enthusiast
 - Based remotely, the world is meant to be seen